-Execution, clearing and distribution fees, for the current quarter, increased \$6 million, or 6%, compared to the prior-year quarter, to \$101 million, mainly driven by higher customer trading volumes in options.
-As a percentage of total net revenues, execution, clearing and distribution fees were 8% for the current quarter and 9% for the prior-year quarter.
+Execution, clearing and distribution fees, for the current quarter, increased \$20 million, or 20%, compared to the prior-year quarter, to \$121 million, mainly driven by an \$18 million increase in SEC regulatory fees due to an increase in the SEC fee rate effective May 22, 2024, and \$3 million due to a new FINRA Consolidated Audit Trail ("CAT") fee initiated in the fourth quarter of 2024, partially offset by greater capture of liquidity rebates due to higher customer trading volumes.
+SEC and CAT fees, as with other regulatory fees, are passed through to customers.
+As a percentage of total net revenues, execution, clearing and distribution fees were 8% for both the current quarter and the prior-year quarter.